SLAS2016 in Pictures

 On the morning of Jan.
 25, SLAS held its first official FUNd Run to benefit the new SLAS Educational Fund.
 Hundreds of SLAS2016 attendees convened in the pre-dawn hour to run, jog or walk the 5k route along the Pacific coastline.
 While no registration fee was required, participants who made a donation to the Education Fund received a commemorative SLAS FUNd Run performance shirt.

 Opening Session & Keynote

 The Conference Welcome and Opening Keynote session were held on Monday, January 25.
 The proceedings opened with welcome comments by outgoing SLAS 2015 President Dean Ho, 2016 President Richard Eglen, SLAS CEO Greg Dummer, SLAS European Council Chair Emilio Diez and SLAS2016 Conference Co-Chair Doug Auld.
 During this session, Diez announced that SLAS would hold an annual conference in Europe beginning in June 2018, and Eglen announced some significant enhancements to the SLAS Membership Model, including the launch of the SLAS Fellow Membership category coming later in 2016.
 The opening keynote by Michael Gottesman, National Cancer Institute, was delivered virtually as Dr. Gottesman was unable to travel due to significant snowfall on the US Atlantic Coast.
-Still, his informative keynote was delivered successfully via Skype.
-It was recorded and can be viewed on demand by the general public.
+Still, his informative keynote was delivered successfully via Skype. by the general public.

 Special Interest Group (SIGs) Sessions